hennesre/jobhuntengine/interview_prep_framework.md

 - Show strategic thinking (not just execution)
 - Be opinionated but flexible
 - Connect to company's specific context
-- Incorporate frameworks like Seven Powers (Hamilton Helmer) or thought leadership from Ben Thompson (Stratechery)

 **Emmet's strategic wins:**
 - Identified and launched new product lines (Flex, Recruit, Video)
-- Developed variable pricing model for Recruit
+- Variable pricing model for Recruit
 - Multi-language capability for global expansion
 - Self-purchase flow (first at Remesh)